 What is a transfer of an undertaking?

 - Is the type of business being conducted by the ‘transferee’ (the new owner, or the employer who is receiving staff) the same as the ‘transferor's (the old owner, or the employer who is transferring staff)?

 - Has there been a transfer of tangible assets such as building and moveable property (although this is not essential)?

-- Have the majority of employees been taken over by the new employer?
+- Have the majority of employees been taken over?